AdenWhitworth/checkmate/README.md

 ## Checkmate Demo

 The Checkmate application is live and can be accessed here: [Checkmate Demo](https://checkmateplay.com).
-You can explore all features of the game, including real-time gameplay, chat, and rankings.
+You can explore all features of the game, including real-time gameplay, puzzles, chat, and rankings.

 <img width="600" src="https://github.com/AdenWhitworth/aden_whitworth_portfolio/raw/master/src/Images/chess_demo.png" alt="Checkmate Demo">